hsf-training/analysis-essentials/git/11-licensing.md

 collaborator starts contributing, they, too, hold copyright and will thus need to be asked for approval once a license is chosen.

-> ## Can I Use Open License?
+{% challenge "Can I Use Open License?" %}

->
-> Find out whether you are allowed to apply an open license to your software.
+Find out whether you are allowed to apply an open license to your software.
-> Can you do this unilaterally,
+Can you do this unilaterally,
-> or do you need permission from someone in your institution?
+or do you need permission from someone in your institution?
-> If so, who?
+If so, who?
-{: .challenge}
+{% endchallenge %}

-> ## What licenses have I already accepted?
+{% challenge "What licenses have I already accepted?" %}

->
-> Many of the software tools we use on a daily basis (including in this workshop) are
-> released as open-source software.
-Pick a project on GitHub from the list below, or
-> one of your own choosing.
-Find its license (usually in a file called `LICENSE` or
-> `COPYING`) and talk about how it restricts your use of the software.
-Is it one of
-> the licenses discussed in this session?
+Many of the software tools we use on a daily basis (including in this workshop) are released as open-source software.
+Pick a project on GitHub from the list below, or one of your own choosing.
+Find its license (usually in a file called `LICENSE` or `COPYING`) and talk about how it restricts your use of the software.
+Is it one of the licenses discussed in this session?
 How is it different?
-> - [Git](https://github.com/git/git), the source-code management tool
+- [Git](https://github.com/git/git), the source-code management tool
-> - [CPython](https://github.com/python/cpython), the standard implementation of the Python language
+- [CPython](https://github.com/python/cpython), the standard implementation of the Python language
-> - [Jupyter](https://github.com/jupyter), the project behind the web-based Python notebooks we'll be using
+- [Jupyter](https://github.com/jupyter), the project behind the web-based Python notebooks we'll be using
-> - [EtherPad](https://github.com/ether/etherpad-lite), a real-time collaborative editor
+- [EtherPad](https://github.com/ether/etherpad-lite), a real-time collaborative editor
-{: .challenge}
+{% endchallenge %}

 [software-licensing]: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598